EHRI/docs/docs/administration/institution-data/datasets.rst

   collection of EAD files that are part of a larger fonds, and the EADs do not themselves contain a description of the specified fonds ID.

+Set Hierarchy
+  For some institutions it is possible to harvest hierarchical data, but only with one unit per file (not nested, like a typical EAD XML finding aid).
+This option means that the hierarchy in the dataset will be provided (by a TSV file) at ingest time.
+The hierarchy configuration is uploaded in the ingest settings, described below.

 Content-Type Override
   By default it is assumed that datasets are XML data with a UTF-8 character set, or "text/xml; charset=utf-8" in internet media-type parlance.